-The author would like to acknowledge the IUAC workshop to provide the machining and welding facilities during the fabrication of complete diagnostic system.
+The author would like to acknowledge the IUAC workshop personnel and Jimson Sakarias to provide the machining and welding facilities during the fabrication of compact diagnostic system.
 The author is also thankful to the Director, IUAC New Delhi for giving the permission for installation of diagnostic system and online testing with the various ion beams in LEIBF.
 Lia Merminga, R. Laxdal and Josef Holek from TRIUMF Canada are specially acknowledged for their support and fruitful technical suggestions.